Chevrolet Tahoe Hybrid Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance prices for a Chevrolet Tahoe Hybrid are $1,126 every 12 months for full coverage insurance.
-Comprehensive insurance costs around $206, collision insurance costs $288, and liability costs $474.
-A policy with just liability insurance costs as little as $522 a year, and coverage for high-risk drivers costs $2,422 or more.
-Teen drivers pay the highest rates at up to $4,422 a year.
+U.S. average insurance rates for a Chevrolet Tahoe Hybrid are $1,126 a year including full coverage.
+Comprehensive costs approximately $206 each year, collision costs $288, and liability coverage is estimated at $474.
+A policy with just liability insurance costs approximately $522 a year, with coverage for high-risk drivers costing around $2,422.
+Teen drivers pay the highest rates at $4,422 a year or more.

 Average premium for full coverage: $1,126

-Prices include $500 policy deductibles, liability coverage up to 30/60, and includes both medical and uninsured motorist insurance.
-Estimates are averaged for all 50 states and for different Tahoe Hybrid trim levels.
+Estimates include $500 policy deductibles, 30/60 liability coverage, and includes both medical and UM/UIM coverage.
+Estimates are averaged for all 50 U.S. states and Tahoe Hybrid models.

 Price Range from Low to High

-For a driver around age 40, Chevrolet Tahoe Hybrid insurance prices range from the cheapest price of $522 for minimum levels of liability insurance to a much higher rate of $2,422 for a high-risk driver policy.
+For the normal driver, Chevrolet Tahoe Hybrid insurance prices go from as low as $522 for basic liability insurance to a high rate of $2,422 for a policy for a high-risk driver.

 Geographic Price Range